israman30/Swift-Playground/README.md

 > > Constantes no pueden ser cambiadas, alteradas o mutadas

 ### String
+> In computer programming, a string is traditionally a sequence of characters, either as a literal constant or as some kind of variable.
+> > En lenguage the programacion, un string si tradicionalmente una sequencia de caracteres, en una variable o una constante.

+#### Example:
 ```
 var letra = "A"
 let palabra = "Me"